Shouxi-Zhao/XFusion/README.md

 # XFusion
-Source code of XFsuion and the mffx dataset
+Source code of XFsuion and the mffx dataset will be released a couple of days later.